 Consider the distinction between a body, and the motion of this body.
 If this motion ceases to exist, it is not necessary that the body cease to exist as well.
 Motion is therefore, said to be accidental for the body.

 As that would make it impossible for the being attributed with this accident, to exist without it.
-Whereas an accident is (by definition) a quality that accepts cessation, such that the being attributed with it can exist without it.
+Whereas an accident is (by virtue of what it is) a quality that accepts cessation, such that the being attributed with it can exist without it.